-For the 2.0L L4 turbo engine, premium unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 93 is highly recommended for best performance and fuel economy.
-Unleaded gasoline with an octane rated as low as 87 can be used.
-Using unleaded gasoline rated below 93 octane, however, will lead to reduced acceleration and fuel economy.
-If knocking occurs, use a gasoline rated at 93 octane as soon as possible, otherwise, the engine could be damaged.
-If heavy knocking is heard when using gasoline with a 93 octane rating, the engine needs service.
+If the vehicle has the 2.0L L4 turbo engine, use premium unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 91 or higher.

+Regular unleaded gasoline rated at 87 octane or higher can be used, but acceleration and fuel economy will be reduced, and an audible knocking noise may be heard.
+If this occurs, use a gasoline rated at 91 octane or higher as soon as possible.
+Otherwise, the engine could be damaged.
+If heavy knocking is heard when using gasoline with a 91 octane rating or higher, the engine needs service.